Helping You to Understand Your Body

 Going through a miscarriage is very sad and a can be very traumatic.
 Knowing and understanding what your body is going through and the physical symptoms after miscarriage is important.

 Miscarriage is hugely emotional, please refer to my other pages on healing after miscarriage.
+Listen to my free healing session about how to find the key to your healing so that you can start to feel better again.

 Changes to your body after miscarriage can really vary, depending on the length of your pregnancy.
 As you can imagine, the further along you were, the more pregnancy hormones you would have.